 Dealing With Death

 Everyone deals with death differently.
 Some people choose to share their pain, and others tend to internalize their feelings.
 The Day of the Dead isn’t so much to mourn the deceased as it is to celebrate the life they had.
 Dia de los Muertos has been celebrated for thousands of years.
 It has evolved over the years and merged with some Christian beliefs, but it has never lost its true meaning.
 Do not fear death.
 Celebrate life.

 Disney Taught Me About Dia De Los Muertos

 Until I watched the Disney animated movie Coco, I didn’t understand what the Day of the Dead was about.
 Just from looking at the pictures, it looked like a ghoulish street party.
 I was still a bit clueless when we moved to Mexico, but I understood Dia de los Muertos was more of a celebration of the person’s life rather than their end.
 Having a day to celebrate your lost family members is understandable, but what did that entail?

 - Do people have wailing sessions all day?

 - Do they dress in black?

 - Is there designated “mourning” food?

-The answers to all these questions is no. This is the time to share stories, laughter and music.
-Dress can be as simple as jeans or as elegant as a prom dress.
+The answer to all these questions is no. This is the time to share stories, laughter, and music.
+The dress can be as simple as jeans or as elegant as a prom dress.
 Besides Pan de Muerto and sugar skulls, the best food to share with the dead are their favorites from their living days.

 Best Places to Experience Dia de los Muertos